Szumapman/PhotoShare_fastapi/README.md

 CLOUDINARY_API_KEY=<CLOUDINARY_API_KEY>
 CLOUDINARY_API_SECRET=<CLOUDINARY_API_SECRET>
 ```
-You will need the database and Redis instances running on the servers of your choice.
+You will need the database and Redis instances running on the servers of your choice and [cloudinary](https://cloudinary.com/) account.

 3. Create the database tables by applying the migrations:
 ```